Australian Floorcare Guide

 Stains

-If you have the misfortune to spill or drop something on your carpet clean it up immediately, as this can help stop a spill becoming a stain.
+If you spill or drop something on your carpet, clean it up immediately.
+Acting quickly can prevent the spill from setting and turning into a permanent stain.

-2. Soak up liquids using white kitchen roll or white toilet roll.
-Using coloured material could further stain the carpet.
-Keep blotting until nothing appears on the paper when pressure is applied.
+2. Blot up spills immediately using white kitchen or toilet paper.
+Avoid coloured materials, as they could transfer dye and worsen the stain.
+Continue blotting gently until no more liquid transfers onto the paper when pressure is applied.

-3. Use a spoon to scrape off solids.
-The more solids (and liquid) that can be removed, the more effective the cleaning chemicals can be.
+3. Use a spoon to gently lift and remove any solids.
+The more material you can remove (both solids and liquids) the more effective your cleaning solution will be.

 Carpet Cleaning

-The requirement for cleaning is much reduced if the preventative steps outlined above are taken.
-However eventually it will become necessary.
+Following the preventative steps outlined above may reduce the need for deep or frequent cleaning, helping your carpet stay looking its best for longer.
 Most soiling types can be removed by brushing in SEBO Duo-P cleaning powder with the DUO Applicator machine.
-However, if the soiling is very bad, or involves difficult to remove stains, please contact a reputable professional cleaning organisation.
+However, if your carpet becomes heavily soiled or has stubborn stains that are difficult to remove, it’s best to contact a reputable professional cleaning service for assistance.

-A cleaning system with no unpleasant odours, no waiting time for drying, no shrinkage, just excellent results.
-Endorsements from the GAF allergy research centre in Germany, The British Woolsafe Organisation and Sensitive Choice - National Asthma Foundation Australia make duo-P the intelligent choice for those with dust allergies or wool carpets.
+The SEBO Duo-P is dry cleaning system – no unpleasant odours, reduced waiting time for drying or shrinkage.
+It is WOOLSAFE and Sensitive Choice – National Asthma Foundation Australia approved making duo-P the intelligent choice for those who suffer from allergies or have wool cut pile carpets.

-duo•P is made from thousands of micro-sponges.
-As duo-P is brushed into the carpet pile or upholstery fibres, a cleaning solution in the sponges dissolves the dirt which is then removed when the duo-P is vacuumed out.
+Duo-P is made from thousands of micro-sponges and when brushed into the cut pile carpet or upholstery, a cleaning solution in the sponges dissolves the dirt and then removed by vacuuming out.

 Back to top